 6)Having equipment correctly labelled with type and quantity of the F-Gas contained with in it.

 7)Never using or selling non-refillable containers for transporting or storing F-gas refrigerant.

-The person who is responsible for the compliance of the F-Gas regulation's, is the operator, ie who own's the equipment / use's the equipment,containing the F-gas refrigerant.
+The person who is responsible for the compliance of the F-Gas regulations is the operator - who owns the equipment/use's the equipment containing the F-gas refrigerant.

-The Environment agency and the local council's have the authority to issue punishment's from advise and guidance to serving a prohibition notice to either a piece of equipment or a whole site being shut down.
+The Environment agency and the local councils have the authority to issue punishments from advice and guidance, serving a prohibition notice to a piece of equipment or a whole site being shut down.

 There are two things to consider with the penalites:

 1) Can you afford the bad publicity for your business being shut down for breaching environmental regulations.